adobe/buildrunner/README.rst

   build number information)
 - BUILDRUNNER_BUILD_TIME = the "unix" time or "epoch" time of the build (in seconds)
+- VCSINFO_NAME = the VCS repository name without a path
 - VCSINFO_BRANCH = the VCS branch
 - VCSINFO_NUMBER = the VCS commit number
 - VCSINFO_ID = the VCS commit id